sl4v3k/Shapr3d_crack/Shapr3D-5.961.9619.0 #b1239753--inmemory-patcher/README.md

 * If you see Shapr found!, then you know the patch has been applied.
 * Close the Command Prompt
 * Enjoy!
+* Note that from version 5.961.9619.0 You have to open one of the free project to refresh the view state!!

 # VC Redistributables